Mohammad Alinejad: Career statistics

+Club

 Club career

 Alinejad started his youth career with his hometown club, Esteghlal Gorgan.
 He later joined the Esteghlal and Malavan academies.
 Alinejad began his senior career with Etka Gorgan in the summer of 2014 and made seven appearances for the club in the Azadegan League.
 After Etka Gorgan resigned from the Azadegan League in the winter of 2015, Alinejad moved to League 2 side Pars Jonoubi Jam.
 He moved on to Saipa in the summer of 2015 and made his professional debut against Persepolis on 16 September as a substitute for Reza Norouzi.